FrancisMurayaDev/What-happens-when-you-type-google.com/what-happens-when-you-type-a-url-in-the-browser.md

 5. The browser receives the HTML code and uses it to render the webpage on your screen.
 - Any resources (such as images) that the webpage needs are also requested and received using `TCP/IP`.

+### Firewall

+A firewall is a security system that monitors and controls incoming and outgoing network traffic based on predetermined security rules.
+- Its primary purpose is to protect a network from external threats, such as hackers and malware.

+When you type a URL like `"google.com"` into your browser, the request that your browser makes to Google's server passes through the firewall on its way.

+- The firewall checks the incoming request to make sure it is allowed based on its security rules.

+#### There are two main types of security rules that a firewall uses to check incoming requests:

+1. Rules that allow or block traffic based on the source and destination of the request.

+- For example, a firewall may be configured to block all traffic from certain countries or to allow only certain IP addresses to access the network.

+2. Rules that allow or block traffic based on the type of traffic.

+-  For example, a firewall may be configured to block all traffic on certain ports (such as those used by malware) or to allow only certain types of traffic (such as HTTP or HTTPS).

+If the incoming request meets the security rules set by the firewall in front of Google's server, it is allowed through, and the browser is able to access the website.

+- However, if the request does not meet the security rules, it is blocked, and the browser is unable to access the website.